Configure a password policy

-- Add group: enter the name of the group(s) to which the policy will apply.
+- Add group: Enter the name of the groups to which the policy applies.

-- Active Directory: select this option to create an Active Directory (AD) password policy.
+- Active Directory: Create an Active Directory (AD) password policy.

 - Complete these fields in the Password Settings section:

-- Minimum length: enter a minimum password length of four to 30 characters (the default minimum is eight characters).
-For Active Directory (AD) and Lightweight Directory Access Protocol (LDAP) sourced users, these requirements are set and enforced by AD and LDAP.
+- Minimum length: Enter a minimum password length of four to 30 characters (the default minimum is eight characters).
+For Active Directory (AD) and Lightweight Directory Access Protocol (LDAP) sourced users, AD and LDAP set and enforce these requirements.
 Ensure that the settings here duplicate the minimum settings of AD and LDAP.
-The maximum number of characters that Okta stores is 72.
+Okta stores a maximum of 72 characters.

-- Complexity requirements: select any or all of the options to define the level of complexity that is required for user passwords.
+- Complexity requirements: Select options to define the level of complexity that is required for user passwords.

-- Enforce password history for last: enter the number of distinct passwords that a user must create before they can reuse a previous password.
-This prevents users from reusing a previous password for a specified period of time.
+- Enforce password history for last: Enter the number of distinct passwords that a user must create before they can reuse a previous password.
+This prevents users from reusing a previous password for a specified period.
 You can configure this setting from one to 30 passwords.

-- Password expires after: enter the number of days a password remains valid before it must be changed.
-When a user's password expires, they must change it in order to sign in to Okta.
+- Password expires after: Enter the number of days that a password remains valid before it must be changed.
+When a user's password expires, they must change it to sign in to Okta.
 You can configure this setting for up to 999 days.
-Users do not receive an expiration warning if the value is fewer than six days.
+Users don't receive an expiration warning if the value is fewer than six days.

-- Prompt user: Enter the number of days prior to password expiration that users are prompted to change their password.
+- Prompt user: Enter the number of days before password expiration that users are prompted to change their password.
 Users can change their password when prompted, or wait until the expiration date.
 You can configure this setting for up to 999 days.
-Users do not receive an expiration warning when the value is less than six days.
+Users don't receive an expiration warning when the value is less than six days.